 Another thing I like about this festival is that it raises money for a local cause, the Telegraph Hill Cooperative Nursery School.
 The caring parents of this school dedicate their time to making this event possible, and it's their only fundraiser every year, so buy a ticket and help support this great cause!

-This is just a sample of the breweries that will be on hand during this year's SF International Beer Festival.
+This is just a sample of the breweries that plan to be on hand during this year's SF International Beer Festival.

 In addition to ales, you can also sample amazing gourmet treats during the SF International Beer Festival.
 Try the delicious complimentary food from these local restaurants: